pretorh/service-client/README.md

 javascript wrapper function for `http.request` and `https.request` that returns parsed, transformed data in callback.

+This probject is archived - the features here can be achieved easily enough with something like [node-fetch](https://www.npmjs.com/package/node-fetch) and parsing the response.

 ## API ##

 ### get(url, _options_, callback) ###